 $ cp -p /etc/passwd /etc/passwd.backup: Suppose you want to take a backup of your /etc/passwd files, then you can use the above command to take a backup of passwd file with all permission as the original file.

 10. mv: This is move command and is used to move the file from one location to another.
 Don’t confuse this with Copy command.
 This command can also be used to rename any file.

 $ mv testfile.txt testfile2.txt: As shown above this command will rename file with name testfile.txt to testfile2.txt

 $ mv testfile.txt /home/pawan: Now this command will move testfile.txt from its present location to /home/pawan.
 Here our present working location is /home/pawan/tech2blog

 $ cat /etc/group: This command will display all the content in group file in /etc.

-These were some of the very basic Linux/Unix commands.
+These were some of the very basic Linux/Unix commands which are used in the everyday life of a system administrator.
 Let us know how you like our post on basic Linux commands which we use frequently while working on the Unix environment.

 You can also download your complete basic Linux/Unix command guide.
 If you like the post, please consider it sharing your friends.